saramashfej/azure-docs/articles/machine-learning/service/ui-tutorial-automobile-price-deploy.md

----
-title: 'Tutorial: Deploy a machine learning model with the visual interface'
-titleSuffix: Azure Machine Learning service
-description: Learn how to build a predictive analytics solution in the Azure Machine Learning service visual interface.
-Train, score, and deploy a machine learning model using drag and drop modules.
-This tutorial is part two of a two-part series on predicting automobile prices using linear regression.

-author: peterclu
-ms.author: peterlu
-services: machine-learning
-ms.service: machine-learning
-ms.subservice: core
-ms.topic: tutorial
-ms.date: 07/11/2019
----

 # Tutorial: Deploy a machine learning model with the visual interface

 To give others a chance to use the predictive model developed in [part one of the tutorial](ui-tutorial-automobile-price-train-score.md), you can deploy it as an Azure web service.
 So far, you've been experimenting with training your model.
 Now, it's time to generate new predictions based on user input.
 In this part of the tutorial, you: